arch563/task-decomposer/README.md

 ## Features

 - **Hierarchical Tasks**: Create tasks with unlimited levels of subtasks
+- **Progress Indicators**: Visual checkboxes show subtask completion status at a glance
 - **Virtual Text Display**: Tasks appear as virtual text at code locations (no actual TODO comments in your code)
 - **SQLite Storage**: Persistent storage across sessions using SQLite
-- **Tree View**: Interactive tree interface to view and manage all tasks
+- **Tree View**: Interactive tree interface with colored icons and progress tracking
 - **Code References**: Link tasks to specific files and line numbers
 - **Flexible Organization**: Tasks can exist with or without code references
 - **Easy Navigation**: Jump from tree view directly to task locations in code
+- **Snacks.nvim Integration**: Enhanced input dialogs positioned near your cursor

 ## Requirements